 And with WeeTrip including volunteers from different batches, each individual was able to contribute to the project in their own way.

-Vera Lim (CS’22), a photographer for WeeTrip said: “We have different fields of experience, so our strengths and weaknesses really complemented each other.”
+Vera Lim (CS’22), a publicity officer for WeeVo said: “We have different fields of experience, so our strengths and weaknesses really complemented each other.”